Gender reveal party: Spread and mediatization

-The trend was popularized on social media platforms such as YouTube, Instagram, and Pinterest, although it originated before the latter two.
+This trend was popularized on social media platforms such as YouTube, Instagram, and Pinterest, although it originated before the latter two.
 This mediatization has significantly boosted the likelihood of expectant parents to have or take part in gender reveal parties.
 Internet remix culture lends the practice great receptivity toward individual creativity, a factor in their growing popularity.
 Demographic research shows the most gender reveal parties are done by expecting parents that are middle-class, heterosexual White Americans who are married or partnered.

+The trend has also reached South Korea.
+In 2022, Na Ju-ye of the Hankook Ilbo reported that the trend was growing amongst young parents.
+Na noted that the parties differed in several ways from those in the West.
+Some parties, instead of focusing on the parents, are focused on the grandparents.
+In addition, due to the low birth rate in South Korea, both the parties are perceived somewhat positively and the historical practice of preferring male children has become significantly reduced.
+Finally, while there is technically a law that forbids doctors from informing parents of a baby's gender before 32 weeks of pregnancy, parents still manage to receive guesses from doctors.

 Planning the event

 The focus of gender reveal parties being the fetal sex, such information is a prerequisite.
 This can be determined at or after the gestational age required by the method being used.
 For ultrasound, the most common method, the earliest this can be reliably done is approximately 65 days, but it is typically done at around 20 weeks.
 Both the determination of fetal sex and the party are typically held during the second trimester.

 Post-examination knowledge of the fetal sex by the parents varies.
 Most commonly, a third party (sometimes called a "gender guardian") is entrusted with the information, and it remains a secret from the parents until the reveal.
 This person is responsible for making party arrangements to ensure the reveal happens without the prior knowledge of the parents.
 In other cases, it is already known to one or both parents, and the reveal is specifically for attendees.

 To help maintain the mystery, party decorations are typically heavily gendered, but ambiguous when taken as a whole.